 Due to the prevailing situation, the upcoming Forskarsnabben mini seminars will be given online via Zoom.
-Later arrangements might also be given online if the current conditions remain.

 In 20 minute sessions, staff from The Biomedical Library will discuss useful tools, techniques and services available to you in your everyday research.
 No registration needed.

 If you are unable to attend and would like to know more about a topic, please contact us at firstname.lastname@example.org and we’ll set up a time with you and/or your research group.

 Planning on writing a systematic review?
 We introduce methods, guidelines and checklists that will facilitate the processes of finding, screening, and evaluating copious amounts of literature.

 - 25/3 https://gu-se.zoom.us/j/206271649, 08.15